Azure/azure-powershell/src/Storage/Storage.Management/help/New-AzStorageContext.md

 ### -Environment
 Specifies the Azure environment.
 The acceptable values for this parameter are: AzureCloud and AzureChinaCloud.
-For more information, type `Get-Help Get-AzureEnvironment`.
+For more information, type `Get-Help Get-AzEnvironment`.

 ```yaml
 Type: System.String